 Ants are common pests that live on every continent except Antarctica.
 With over 12,000 species worldwide, ants come in a wide variety of shapes and sizes and have varying feeding and nesting habits.
 These are social insects that live and work together in large groups.
-Ants all have three body segments, six legs, bent antennae, and the reproductive members have wings.
+Ants all have three body segments, six legs, bent antennae, and reproductive members have wings.

 Carpenter ants are one of the largest household invading species living in the United States.
 These ants create their nesting sites inside wood.

 Odorous house ants emit a foul, rotting coconut odor when they are crushed.